KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

 <br>

-I am a Ph.D. student in the Department of Economics at Columbia University.
+I am a Ph.D. student in the Department of Economics at Columbia University, on the job market 2022-23

-My research is primarly in the fields of health, family, and network economics.
-I am interested in the economic aspects of infectious diseases.
-On the one hand, I investigate how economic behavior fuels the spread of infections.
-On the other hand, I look at the economic consequences of diseases.
+My research is primarily in <b>health</b>, <b>family</b>, and <b>network economics </b>.
+I strive to understand how economic incentives change health outcomes through their impact on contact networks and partnership formation.
+In my job market paper, I study the effects of partnership formation and within-couple bargaining on maternal and neonatal health.

-I am passionate about data analysis and data visualizations.
-Check out my app monitoring social distancing in Poland (in Polish): [https://kzaremba.shinyapps.io/Dystansowanie/](https://kzaremba.shinyapps.io/Dystansowanie/).
+I am particularly excited about network data analysis and data visualizations.
+Check out my app monitoring social distancing in Poland (in Polish): https://kzaremba.shinyapps.io/Dystansowanie/.
 You can also see an example of visualizations from my work in the animation below.

 <br>